WICG/fenced-frame/README.md

     *   Full network access, no storage access
 2. On user activation
-    *   Full network access, read/write unpartitioned storage (if requested)
+    *   Full network access, read/write unpartitioned storage (if requested) Note that access to read/write unpartitioned storage might be gated on other user visible behavior in addition to user activation e.g. becoming the main frame in case of portal activation